COMPARE TO OTHER COMPONENTS

 End Using

-Using the SaveAsTextFile function, we can store the result as a text file, which allows us to download the file to the output directory path.
-Also, we can save the file into the HTML file using SaveAsHocrFile.
+Using the SaveAsTextFile function, we can store the result as a text file, allowing us to download the file to the output directory path.
+Also, we can save the file as an HTML file using SaveAsHocrFile.

 FineReader has some additional options such as: Draw Text Area, Draw Picture Area, Draw Table Area, Draw Recognize Area, etc. These help the user to improve the performance of the OCR.
 Further, in addition to performing OCR, the application also enables users to complete operations such as combining PDFs, splitting PDFs, editing PDFs, etc.

 IronOCR has unique features which allow us to read barcodes and QR codes from scanned documents.
-The below codes show how we can read barcodes from a given image or document.
+The below code shows how we can read barcodes from a given image or document.

 Ocr.Language = OcrLanguage.EnglishBest;